open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 Use `git checkout master` to switch to master branch, then use `git checkout -b <name_of_your_new_branch>` to create and switch to a new branch on your local repository.
 Make sure to remove the angled brackets (< & >) as they are just place holders.
 More documentation on checkout can be found [here.](https://git-scm.com/docs/git-checkout)

 Now you can go and make the proposed changes to your local files.
-You can use any IDE or text editor you prefer.
+You can use any IDE or text editor, like [Atom](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).
 You can also use VIM or Nano to edit files from the terminal.
 [This guide on VIM](https://www.vim.org/docs.php ) and [this guide on Nano](https://www.nano-editor.org/docs.php) contain more information on their proper usage.

 NOTE: Use `git branch` to see which branch you are in.
 Your `master` branch is the base working branch.
 It needs to remain untouched just in case you need to revert some changes back to a working version.
 Make sure you are on right branch using `git checkout <branch-name>` while making proposed changes to your local files and while committing.